 Tennessee Board of Nursing

 The ETSU College of Nursing BSN program offers eligible candidates membership in the Epsilon Sigma Chapter of Sigma Theta Tau, the International Nursing Honor Society.

-Please note that the method for receiving applications to the Accelerated program
+Please note that the method for receiving applications to Traditional programs has

 agency.
 Please read the Nursing CAS Application Instructions very carefully BEFORE

 you click the link to apply to our program.

 Regulatory requirements governing student clinical vary by state and are subject to change.
 Clinical placement outside of Tennessee is contingent upon approval by the appropriate regulatory bodies and will be evaluated on an individual basis upon admission to the program.
 Currently, placement in North Carolina and Virginia is allowed.

 Acceptance to East Tennessee State University College of Nursing is on a competitive basis.
 Applicants are encouraged to determine the eligibility requirements for any state in which they will seek licensure post-graduation.
 East Tennessee State University College of Nursing cannot guarantee licensure eligibility outside the state of Tennessee.